wantdev/sentinel-win64/README.md

 ## How to

-To make it point to your sucr.conf, you have three options:
+To make it point to your want.conf, you have three options:

-**A)** Create a file **sentinel.conf** in the same folder as the EXE with the following content: sucr_conf=C:\path\to\sucr.conf
+**A)** Create a file **sentinel.conf** in the same folder as the EXE with the following content: want_conf=C:\path\to\want.conf

 Start sentinel-win64.exe

-**B)** From a console, execute the EXE by passing arguments sentinel-win64.exe --config=C:\path\to\sucr.conf
+**B)** From a console, execute the EXE by passing arguments sentinel-win64.exe --config=C:\path\to\want.conf

 **C)** By creating a shortcut

 1) Right click the sentinel-win64.exe, "Create Shortcut".
 2) Right click the shortcut, Properties
-3) Edit Target and, at the end, add a SPACE and then "--config=C:\path\to\sucr.conf" INCLUDING the quotes "
+3) Edit Target and, at the end, add a SPACE and then "--config=C:\path\to\want.conf" INCLUDING the quotes "

 Double click the shortcut to start sentinel.